Caesurus/CTF_Writeups/2017-GoogleCTF_Quals/wiki/README.md

 ```
 The limitation is that you have to jump to an authorized location in the `vsyscall` page.
 So you can return to `0xffffffffff600000` but you can NOT return to `0xffffffffff600009`.
 The access into the vsyscall page causes a exception because it's not actually executable.
 The page fault handler in the kernel will determine where the fault occured and handle it accordingly.
 But this means only 'known' vsyscalls will work.
 For a detailed explaination, [read this](https://0xax.gitbooks.io/linux-insides/content/SysCall/syscall-3.html)

-Jumping to `0xffffffffff600000` causes the syscall 0x60 is executed, and then it does a return.
+Jumping to `0xffffffffff600000` causes the syscall 0x60 to be executed, and then it does a return.
 But my debugger didn't break on the return and just took the next item off the stack to return to and went off into the weeds.
 I didn't piece that together and didn't persue it hard enough.
 Trying to set a breakpoint at the return didn't help either.
 ```
 Cannot insert breakpoint 4.
 Cannot access memory at address 0xffffffffff600009